 - Il s'agit d'une promenade sans marches

-- The Mariners Bar in Ramsgate
+- Bar des Mariners, Ramsgate

 2 – Seven Sisters